sohailcodes23/java-dsa/README.md

 [![Leetcode Stats](https://leetcard.jacoblin.cool/sohailcodes23)](https://leetcode.com/sohailcodes23/)

-# READ:
+# Read:

 https://leetcode.com/problems/minimum-window-substring/solutions/26808/Here-is-a-10-line-template-that-can-solve-most-'substring'-problems/

-# HACKS(It might not apply in all situations):
+# Tips(It might not apply in all situations):

 ## Array solving technique:

 Brute : linear search / Depends on the question \
 Better : Hashing techniques \
 Optimal : 2 pointers

+## Kadane Algo:

+While calculating sum, If sum < 0 than sum =0; And continue to calculate the sum till n-1

+#### WHY: Accd to Kadane Algo, it just makes the whole sum a smaller value than the current sum, so we just make it 0

+To find LargestSumContiguousSubArray : Check LargestSumContiguousSubArray_KadaneAlgo

-## Any type of counting is to check use Hashmap
+## Any type of counting in Array: use Hashmap

 TC=> For Hashmap = O(1)\
 TC=> When unordered map O(N), if there is ordered map than the TC=> O(N logN)